Creating quantum correlations in generalized entanglement swapping: Concluding discussions

 Before concluding we would like to mention some future research directions that we leave open.
-It is worth to study different correlations that can be generated in our setup replacing the initial Bell pairs by non-maximally entangled states.
-Considering multipartite entanglement swapping protocol \cite{sbose} assisted with different kinds of POVM for generating different kinds of genuine multipartite quantum correlations is another direction for future studies.
+Considering multipartite entanglement swapping protocol \cite{sbose} assisted with different kinds of POVM for generating different kinds of genuine multipartite quantum correlations is worth to be studied in future.
+Also, probing network steering (incorporating statistical independence of the sources) in the context of our work is another direction for future research.
 Finally, finding out the amount of information loss or gain by different pairs \cite{lg1,pbej} in our entanglement swapping setups is of fundamental interest.